MRRSoft/react-antdesign-boilerplate/README.md

 Please follow the commit message standardization message also we have given commit message best practices belo, please follow same :
 Example:

-    feat: AFT-1309 : Added new feature to product detail page
+    AFT-1309: Added new feature to product detail page

  - `build`: changes related to the build system or external dependencies
 - `chore`: maintenance tasks or general housekeeping